-The proxy statement is available at - www.medicinova.com
+The proxy statement is available at www.medicinova.com

-Please sign, date and mail your proxy card in the envelope provided as soon as possible i Please detach along perforated line and mail in the envelope provided. i
+Please sign, date and mail your proxy card in the envelope provided as soon as possible.

+$i\,$ Please detach along perforated line and mail in the envelope provided. $i\,$

-PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPESHOWN HERE $oxtimes$ E. PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS To elect one Class II director to serve until the 2012 Annual Meeting of Stockholders or until his or her successor is duly elected and qualified and until his or her earlier resignation or removal.
-NOMINEE: 2.
-To ratify the appointment of Ernst & Young ☐ FOR THE NOMINEE Yuichi Iwaki, M.D., Ph.D. y ☐ WITHHOLD AUTHORITY FOR THE NOMINEE In accordance with the discretion of the proxy holders, the proxy holders are authorized to vote upon all matters incident to the conduct of the meeting and upon other matters as may properly come before the meeting.
-The Board of Directors recommends a vote IN FAVOR OF the director nominee listed in Proposal One and a vote IN FAVOR OF each of the other listed proposals.
+PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE ⊠ To elect one Class III director to serve until the 2013 Annual Meeting of Stockholders and until each of their successors has been duly elected and qualified unless he or she resigns or is removed.
+FOR AGAINST ABSTAIN ☐ ☐ ☐ NOMINEE: ¡ Arlene Morris ¡ John K.A.
+Prendergast, Ph.D.
+To ratify the appointment of KPMG LLP as independent registered public accounting firm of MediciNova for the fiscal year ending December 31, 2010. \square FOR THE NOMINEE ☐ WITHHOLD AUTHORITY FOR THE NOMINEE In accordance with the discretion of the proxy holders, the proxy holders are authorized to vote upon all matters incident to the conduct of the meeting and upon other matters as may properly come before the meeting. ☐ FOR ALL EXCEPT (See instructions below) (See instructions below) The Board of Directors recommends a vote IN FAVOR OF each of the director nominees listed in Proposal One and a vote IN FAVOR OF each of the other listed proposals.
 This Proxy, when properly executed, will be voted as specified herein by the undersigned stockholder.
-If no specification is made, this Proxy will be voted IN FAVOR OF the election of the director nominee listed in Proposal One and IN FAVOR OF Proposal Two.
-To change the address on your account, please check the box at the right and indicate your new address in the address space above.
+If no specification is made, this Proxy will be voted IN FAVOR OF Proposal Two. $\frac{\text{INSTRUCTIONS}}{\text{INSTRUCTIONS}}\text{: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT"} \text{ and in the circle next to each nominee you wish to withhold, as shown here:} \\ \mathring{Y}$ To change the address on your account, please check the box at the right and indicate your new address in the address space above.
 Please note that changes to the registered name(s) on the account may not be submitted via this method.
-Signature of Stockholder Date: Signature e of Stockholder Date: Note: Please sign exactly as your name or names appear on this Proxy.
-When shares are held jointly, early guardian, please give full title as such.
-If the signer is a corporation, please sign full corporate name sign in partnership name by authorized person.
+Signature of Stockholder Date Signature ure of Stockholder Date Note: Please sign exactly as your name or names appear on this Proxy.
+When shares are held jointly, guardian, please give full title as such.
+If the signer is a corporation, please sign full corporate sign in partnership name by authorized person. , each holder should sign.
+When signing as executor, administrator, attorney, trustee or name by duly authorized officer, giving full title as such.
+If signer is a partnership, please